 HARRY (grey, male) is a bit more laid back than Harriet.
-He likes to cuddle up next to his foster mom for a nap and is very easy to handle.
+He likes to cuddle up next to you for a nap and is very easy to handle.
 Harry gets lazy sometimes and leaves the running for the fishing pole toy to his sister, although he can jump really high for it when he wants to.
 He also likes to chase after little mouse toys if you throw them.
-He is still adapting to his new foster home and can be a little timid and hides for a few minutes with new sounds, such as foster dad's approaching footsteps.
-But he soon comes out and loves to be petted for a long time as if nothing had scared him.
+It took Harry a tad bit longer to adapt to his foster home but now he's settled in and has made himself at home.

 HARRIETT (grey/white female) is smaller than her brother, but has a lot of spunk.
 She stands up to Harry during chases and wrestling matches even though she's smaller.
 Harriet frequently outruns Harry during fishing pole toy play, and grabs the tassel and tries to run off with it.
-Unlike Harry, she isn't timid one bit and is brave enough to venture out to explore every little corner of your house.
+Unlike Harry, Harriett isn't timid one bit and is brave enough to venture out to explore every little corner of your house.
 During the day she likes to be near you but doesn’t want to be cuddled.
 Instead, she walks up to you to touch your hand with her nose for a moment then walks away but stays nearby to feel your presence.
 Harriett is very friendly, but a bit more feisty and independent than her brother.

 Harry and Harriet need a quieter home.
 They have not been exposed to other cats, kids or dogs.
-They would do fine in a quiet home with an older child, or a person our couple who are home a fair amount to give them love and affection.
+They would do fine in a quieter home with an older child or two, or a person our couple who are home a fair amount to give them love and affection.
 We are not sure how they would adapt to a home with young children down the road.
 We would prefer there be no babies or young children down the road.
 And no dogs.